jerobado/Study/pgAdmin/Tutorials/How to run pgAdmin in a Docker container in Windows.md

     You should now be connected to your database

 ### Reminders
-- `hub.docker.internal` is handy domain when connecting pgadmin and a database when they are running in a different docker network.
+- `host.docker.internal` is handy domain when connecting pgadmin and a database when they are running in a different docker network.
-- You can create a shared docker network for your pgAdmin and database if you don't want to use the `hub.docker.internal` domain
+- You can create a shared docker network for your pgAdmin and database if you don't want to use the `host.docker.internal` domain

 ## References
 - [Container Deployment &mdash; pgAdmin 4 9.16 documentation](https://www.pgadmin.org/docs/pgadmin4/latest/container_deployment.html)